 St. Mary’s Community Center provides workforce development classes and public benefits counseling for adults, along with food assistance and social opportunities for senior citizens.
 The center also hosts a monthly eye clinic.
 A volunteer is needed as a center assistant.
 The volunteer will welcome clients, provide guidance for public benefits applications and renewals, facilitate job searches and resumes, organizing the monthly eye clinic, and distributing food and planning social activities for seniors.

 St. Mary’s Health Center

 Mission: To provide access to quality, compassionate healthcare to those who are uninsured and of low income and to better their quality of life

 St. Mary’s Health Center provides free primary health care and free access to labs, radiology, diagnostic testing, health education, cancer prevention screenings and inpatient hospitalization through St. Joseph’s/Candler health system.
 The clinic serves uninsured adults who fall greater than 200% below federal poverty guidelines.
 It is staffed mostly by nurse practitioners.
-A volunteer is needed in a clinical (nurse) or non-clinical role (patient advocate).
-A nurse would triage patients, administer injections, perform new patient assessments, and document care in the electronic medical record.
-A patient advocate would schedule appointments, maintain electronic medical records, assist with new patient orientation and develop a quality improvement project focused on chronic illness (hypertension, diabetes, depression).
+A volunteer is needed as a nurse or an administrative assistant.
+As a nurse, the volunteer would triage patients, administer injections, perform new patient assessments, and document care in the electronic medical record.
+As an administrative assistant, the volunteer would answer phones and schedule appointments, assist with new patient intake, and coordinate and monitor patient referrals to specialty care.